wrapperband/FeathercoinWalletGuide/README.md

 The blockchain is stored in the hidden .feathercoin directory or %Applications% in Windows.
 Because space can be limited, especially with SSDs, it is now possible to designate another disk to store the blockchain.

-Remember your wallet is also stored with the Blockchain, so don't use USBs or other removable drives for large transaction, live, because the chance of it failing before a backup is made after sending a transaction is greater.
-If the USB / wallet is lost with no "immediate" backup after a send, the currency is on the USB is lost.
+Remember your wallet is also stored with the Blockchain, so don't use USB flash memory drives or other removable drives for large transaction, live, because the chance of it failing before a backup is made after sending a transaction is greater.
+If the USB Flash drive / wallet is lost with no "immediate" backup after a send, the currency is on the Flash drive is lost.

 At the bottom right corner the circular animation shows the speed blocks are arriving.
 If you mouse over it will tell you how many blocks it has got to go and how long ago the last transaction was it has got to.
-When the sync is completed, you will see  tick.
+When the sync is completed, you will see a tick.

 The triangle to the left of the tick, shows the "strength" of the peer to peer signal.
-It gradually fills till you get over 10 connections.
+It gradually fills "bars" till you get over 10 connections.

 ![Wallet overview page](/images/ftc-0.9.3.2-Wallet.overview.sync.01.png)